DavidVentura/blog/blog/raw/postgres-lib/POST.md

  - src/backend/catalog/system\_views.sql
  - src/backend/catalog/information\_schema.sql

-I'm not entirely sure if using SQL to bootstrap the database is cursed or genius, so I'll let it slide.
+I haven't convinced myself whether using SQL to bootstrap the database is cursed or genius, so I'll let it slide.
 However, requiring these files on the host filesystem is definitely crazy.
 Users are not expected to modify them, and it's an internal bringup detail.
 Why are they not bundled in the binary?

 ## Benchmarks